AlexJackson01/meet-in-the-middle/README.md

 &nbsp;
 # Firebase

 The backend is built using [Firebase](https://firebase.google.com/).
 For the backend to work via the development server, you will need to set up an account with them.
+Your account will be automatically signed up to their free Spark plan, which has a large number of database reads and writes allowed per day/month.
+It won't allow you to exceed these limits unless you upgrade to their Blaze pay as you go plan - so no worries there!

 1. Once logged in, click **‘Go to console’** in the top-right and add a project.